Name/Title

 Fingal Enger was featured in as the "Goose River Giant" in an article written by Erling Rolfsrud in the fall edition of the 1971 North Dakota Horizons, a quarterly magazine.
 This article was reproduced in the 30 December 1971 issue of the Hatton Free Press newspaper (available online at ndarchives.historyarchives.online/home by searching for the Hatton Free Press newspaper and then for the name: Fingal Enger).

 Fingal Enger passed away on 27 August 1913.
 A funeral was held at the Enger home (photo, below).
 Gjertrud (Nelson) Enger died in November 1913.
-They had willed a section of land to each of their nine sons.
+They willed a section of land to each of their nine sons.

 Accession